 Introduction to If Else in Python

 You already know that a program is a series of written instructions.
-To no one’s surprise, there can be so many instances where a program may have to take a decision before proceeding.
-For example, deciding if the user is old enough to attend the exam or if the temperature is high enough to start the air conditioner or selecting the grade a student has passed with, etc. These decisions are made based on the input conditions and by looking at what to do in that situation.
+To no one’s surprise, there can be so many instances where a program may have to decide before proceeding.
+For example, deciding if the user is old enough to attend the exam or if the temperature is high enough to start the air conditioner, selecting the grade a student has passed, etc. These decisions are based on the input conditions and what to do in that situation.

-When a condition statement is used, the program decides to run a particular code block depending on the input and the conditions.
-Just like any other fully-featured programming language, Python supports multiple ways of decision making.
-If else is one of the most used ways to get the job done.
+When a program uses a condition statement, it executes a specific code block depending on the input and the conditions.
+Like any other fully-featured programming language, Python supports multiple decision-making methods; if else, it is one of the most used ways to get the job done.

 Other decision-making statements in Python are the following:

-- If Statement: It is used to analyze if the condition at hand is true or false.
-The code block below it is only executed when the condition is met.
+- If Statement: It analyzes whether the condition is true or false.
+The code block below executes only when the condition is met.

-- If Else Statement: This statement is similar to the If statement but it adds another block of code which is executed when the conditions are not met.
-In this article, we will take a look at this statement type and its example.
+- If Else Statement: This statement is similar to the If statement but adds another block of code executed when the conditions are not met.
+This article will look at this statement type and its example.

 The syntax of an If Else Statement is the following: